caraml-dev/merlin/docs/user-guide/standard_transformer_upi.md

 # Configuring Standard Transformer for UPI Model

 > This guide assumes you have experience using standard transformer and  familiar with UPI contract.
-You can read refer to https://github.com/caraml-dev/universal-prediction-interface to get details on the contract.
+You can refer to https://github.com/caraml-dev/universal-prediction-interface to get details on the contract.

 There are 2 key differences in Standard Transformer when it’s deployed using UPI protocol: